danielcrawford1114-svg/invest_project/README.md

 This contains everything you need to run your app locally.

-Vieww your app in AI Studio: https://ai.studio/apps/drive/1RxuXcyCb4uJOalaZSenngCzDtwgcxPc8
+View your app in AI Studio: https://ai.studio/apps/drive/1RxuXcyCb4uJOalaZSenngCzDtwgcxPc8

 ## Run Locally